GalaxyGate/guides/docs/discord/hosting_discord_js.md

     II: Avoid committing your token to GitHub if you use that.

     III: Do not copy your node_modules folder use npm install, it saves you time and allows the deps to be built correctly.
+If everything went okay this far, you're left with one issue.
+While the bot is online in your server, it's only running inside of the current SSH session.
+Once you end that session, the bot's process gets terminated with it.
+To prevent this from happening, here are a few different methods:

 ## 24/7
 If you have successfully run the bot from the command line from above without any errors or issues then you should be ready to set up 24/7 bot hosting to keep the bot online.

 This has some advantages over simply running it in an SSH session: